tilburgsciencehub/website/content/topics/Analyze/causal-inference/panel-data/system-gmm.md

 ## Overview

-[Panel data](\paneldata) follows observations of individuals over multiple time period, enabling researchers to uncover dynamic patterns that cannot be observed in cross-sectional or time-series data alone.
+[Panel data](\paneldata) tracks observations of individuals over multiple time periods, enabling researchers to uncover dynamic patterns that can't be observed in cross-sectional or time-series data alone.
+While traditional static panel data models assume that idiosyncratic errors are uncorrelated across time periods, dynamic panel models account for temporal depencies in the data, often providing a more accurate representation of economic relationships.
+By including the lagged dependent variable as a regressor, dynamic panel models account for adjustment dynamics and persistence in the data.

-Traditional static panel data models rely on the assumption that observations are independently .. over time.
-On the other hand, dynamic panel models are crucial in analyzing economic relationships that exhibit adjusment dynamics and persistence.
-Unlike traditional static panel models, dynamic panel analysis recognizes and incorporates the temporal interdepencies of variables by including the lagged dependent variable as a regressor.
-This often provides a more accurate representation.

-A new estimation method is suggested, as the OLS, FE and, RE method give bias. ..
-An R code example is given.
+This topic introduces the dynamic panel model and demonstrates how to estimate it, given that the estimation methods for panel data (e.g. Fixed Effects) are likely to produce biased results.
+Furthermore, an example with R code is provided.

 {{% example %}}
-Example of relationship that is dynamic, e.g. inequality level.

 {{% /example %}}

 ## Dynamic panel data model

 A general form of the dynamic panel data model is expressed as follows:

 $Y_{it} = \beta_1 Y_{i,t-1} + \beta_2 x_{it} + u_{it}$
 {{<katex>}}
 {{</katex>}}